M00N77/M00N77/README.md

 - refactoring and improving existing code
 - writing code that is easy to read and extend

-i like working with real product logic, understanding how data moves through the interface, and turning messy requirements into clear user flows.
+i like working with real product logic, understanding how data flows through the interface, and turning messy requirements into clear user experiences.

 ---